j5int/gitlabhq/doc/api/projects.md

 ### Get single project

-Get a specific project, identified by project ID or NAMESPACE/PROJECT_NAME , which is owned by the authentication user.
+Get a specific project, identified by project ID or NAMESPACE:PROJECT_NAME, which is owned by the authenticated user.
-If using namespaced projects call make sure that the NAMESPACE/PROJECT_NAME is URL-encoded, eg. `/api/v3/projects/diaspora%2Fdiaspora` (where `/` is represented by `%2F`).
+Note that the syntax of NAMESPACE/PROJECT_NAME is also supported, but requires the name to be URL-encoded, eg. `/api/v3/projects/diaspora%2Fdiaspora` (where `/` is represented by `%2F`).
+This also applies to all other project ID calls with namespaces below

 ```
 GET /projects/:id